justinmahar/netlify-domain-redirector/README.md

 This project allows you to easily redirect domain traffic using server-side Netlify redirects.

 The main use case for this project is changing the domain of a website.
-You can set up Netlify Domain Redirector to send all traffic from the old domain to your new domain, while preserving all links.
+You can set up Netlify Domain Redirector to redirect all traffic from the old domain to your new domain, while preserving all links.

 You can also use this project to send all traffic from a domain (or subdomain) to a single page, either permanently or temporarily.